AI for Code · A senior engineering team on standby

 Opens a clean PR with the summary, the affected files, and the reasoning.
 Tags the right reviewer.
 Updates the ticket.

-Each run pulls live state from your stack — never stale context.8 PRs in flight · 47 graph nodes touched today
+Each run pulls live state from your stack — never stale context.8 PRs in flight · 47 Brain nodes touched today

 Every source